LumineonRL/ADS-Fall2023-Project3-ClimSim-Group4/README.md

 Daniel Lam: Contributed to overcoming problems faced in challenge I. Assisted in data loading process and validation of data loading notebooks.

 Shreya Verma: Developed the data loader using Huggingface hub.
 It uses the load function from Huggingface to import the data directly from the source, eliminating the step of downloading the data on our loca machine.
 The data is of large size and using this data loader will make it easy for everyone to work with data without worrying about the avaiable space on their local systems.
 Ran tests on multiple datasets by comparing the resulting array from our function with the original downloaded dataset.
 Added slides to the presentation about the value being added to the ClimSim project, easiness of integration, and future work that can be done to improve it further.

+Puqi Song: Developed an app using Huggingface Spaces that can directly show the quickstart notebook without downloading the datasets and cloning the repository in the Github.
+This enables a more automatic one-click "quicker start".

+Zhenhui Wang: implemented the quickstart notebook on Google Colab using Google Drive, which provides clear data loading instructions for future users.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is organized as follows.